VictorYuan233/Python-For-Data-Analysis/README.md

 # Python-For-Data-Analysis
-Data Wrangling With Pandas, Numpy, and Ipythopn
+Data Wrangling With Pandas, Numpy, and Ipython